 Can I record music here?

-Yes, you can record music, podcasts, or voiceovers.
+Yes, you can record music, podcasts, or voice overs.
 Please be aware the studio is small and has sound-dampening features but is not soundproof.
 Your sound volume must respect the library’s shared community space.
 We also cannot guarantee that library noise will not enter the studio.
 Bring your own instruments and learn the software in advance.

 Is video recording possible here, too?